Skip to content

 00:00:01.000 --> 00:00:04.000 position:90% line:10%

-• VTT supports adding comments to the file; comments begin with NOTE.
+• VTT supports adding notes in the file, starting with NOTE.

 • Example: